-Robert Bryce has been a professional journalist for three decades.
-He has published more than 1,000 articles which have appeared in a wide variety of publications including the Wall Street Journal, New York Times, National Review, Field & Stream, Mother Jones, and Austin Chronicle.
+Bryce has published five books.
 His first book, Pipe Dreams: Greed, Ego, and the Death of Enron, received rave reviews and was named one of the best non-fiction books of 2002 by Publishers Weekly.
 His second book, Cronies: Oil, the Bushes, and the Rise of Texas, America’s Superstate, was published in 2004.
 His third book, Gusher of Lies: The Dangerous Delusions of “Energy Independence,” published in March 2008, was favorably reviewed by more than 20 media outlets.
 The American magazine called Gusher “a strong and much-needed dose of reality.”
 A review of Gusher by William Grimes of the New York Times said that Bryce “reveals himself in the end as something of a visionary and perhaps even a revolutionary.”

 In 2010, Bryce published Power Hungry: The Myths of “Green” Energy, and the Real Fuels of the Future.
 In a review of Power Hungry in the Wall Street Journal, Trevor Butterworth called the book “unsentimental, unsparing, and impassioned; and if you’ll excuse the pun, it is precisely the kind of journalism we need to hold truth to power.”

-Smaller Faster Lighter Denser Cheaper: How Innovation Keeps Proving the Catastrophists Wrong was published in 2014.
-In National Review, John Daniel Davidson writes that “the other big theme of Bryce’s book: The enemies of innovation, by and large, are environmentalists who claim to be defenders of the ‘natural’ world — so long as it does not include humanity….The data, which Bryce applies in heavy doses, add up to this: In almost every corner of the global economy, innovation is increasing efficiency and in the process driving up profits and creating wealth and prosperity.”
+In 2014, he published Smaller Faster Lighter Denser Cheaper: How Innovation Keeps Proving the Catastrophists Wrong.
+In National Review, John Daniel Davidson wrote “the other big theme of Bryce’s book: The enemies of innovation, by and large, are environmentalists who claim to be defenders of the ‘natural’ world — so long as it does not include humanity….The data, which Bryce applies in heavy doses, add up to this: In almost every corner of the global economy, innovation is increasing efficiency and in the process driving up profits and creating wealth and prosperity.”

-Bryce has been writing about the energy business since 1989.
-He spent 12 years writing for the Austin Chronicle.
-From 2006 to September 2010, he worked as the managing editor of the Houston-based online publication, Energy Tribune.
-In April 2010, he joined the Manhattan Institute as a senior fellow in the think tank's Center for Energy Policy and the Environment.
+He spent 12 years as a reporter for the Austin Chronicle.
+From 2006 to 2010, he was the managing editor of the Houston-based Energy Tribune.
+From 2010 to September 2019, he was a senior fellow at the Manhattan Institute.

-For a partial list of recent speaking engagments, click here
+For a partial list of recent speaking engagements, click here.